 Renewable Energy Certificates (RECs) A portion of the collected funds will be allocated by the committee towards the purchase of RECs to help fund the expansion of renewable power production and offset 100% of the University’s carbon emissions.

+Club & Small Grants

-Tier 1 The SAF Committee allocates funding to the Operating Budget in order to fund Tier 1 Projects at the approval of the SAF Operations Staff.
+Committee allocates funding to the Administrative Budget in order to fund Club and Small grants at the approval of the SAF Operations Staff.
+All club and small grants will come to the committee as consent items.

 Projects Budget

-Tier 2 and Tier 3 All funding not allocated to the Administrative Budget or committed to existing projects are allocated to the Projects Budget to fund Tier 2 and Tier 3 projects at the approval of the committee.
+Medium & Large Grants All funding not allocated to the Administrative Budget or committed to existing projects are allocated to the Projects Budget to fund Medium and Large grants at the approval of the committee.

-PROJECT APPROVAL AND FUND GRANTING The SAF Program funds grants for innovative student-driven project proposals that fit within the mission and priorities of the SAF Program.
+PROJECT APPROVAL AND FUND GRANTING The SEJ Program funds grants for innovative student-driven project proposals that fit within the mission and priorities of the SEJ Program.